WE'RE WHITELABEL

 Christina is a seasoned C-suite leader of nonprofits, social enterprises and multi-stakeholder initiatives across the globe.
 At WhiteLabel, Christina partners with mission-driven organizations to help them achieve greater sustainability.
 She often works with organizations in flux, combining business strategy, advocacy, risk, and governance approaches to help clients adapt to increasing demands that they operate more like for-profits.

-Christina served as a spokesperson for a trade association, a role in which she led coalitions, participated in multi-stakeholder negotiations, and presented to small and large audiences regularly.
-Over the course of her career, she has also created extensive technical, trend analysis, and editorial content, including serving as the editor and creator of multiple newsletters, with circulations from 10,000 to 200,000.
+Over the course of her career, she has also created extensive technical, trend analysis pieces, and editorial content, including serving as the editor and creator of multiple newsletters, with circulations from 10,000 to 200,000.

 Christina has lectured at several universities, including University of Pennsylvania, University of Virginia, and Georgetown University.
 She has also published op-eds and articles in ImpactAlpha, American Banker, and the Center for Strategic and International Studies.

-She enjoys combining her interests in the arts and community-building serving as a board member of Art Defined Productions, a collective of artists who present original works to underserved communities in NYC since 2010, and Feed Media Arts Center, a collective devoted to the production, exhibition, and preservation of all forms of media art since 2022.
+She enjoys combining her interests in the arts and community-building serving as a board member of Art Defined Productions, a platform for supporting and showcasing NYC-based performing artists and writers since 2010, and Feed Media Arts Center, a collective devoted to the production, exhibition, and preservation of all forms of media art since 2022.

-Christina graduated magna cum laude, Dean’s List, and Phi Beta Kappa from New York University with a B.A. in Slavic Studies and attended Columbia University’s School of International and Public Affairs where she won the National Security Education Program and Foreign Language Area Studies fellowships.
+Christina graduated magna cum laude from New York University with a B.A. in Slavic Studies and attended Columbia University’s School of International and Public Affairs.

 Jérôme Tagger